 Have you thought of learning Thai by yourself?
-Everyone who plans to move or stay in Thailand has.
-And if you are one of them, you might want to know which online approaches you should try.
+Most people who plan to move or stay in Thailand has.
+And if you are one of them, you might want to know how to learn Thai online and which app to try.

-Learning Thai online at home by yourself is possible, but it is less effective than learning with a tutor at a language school.
-Online courses and language apps have everything you need to learn Thai independently.
-However, it requires self-determination and dedication.
-It can take more time to reach an advanced level outside of the classroom.
+Learning Thai at home is possible, but it is less effective than learning with a tutor at a language school.
+Online courses and language apps have everything you need to learn Thai by yourself.
+However, it requires determination and dedication.
+Getting to an advanced level can take more time outside of the classroom.

 Of course, there are thousands of online classes and apps to choose from.
 And you might be unsure which one is the best for you.
 Read on to find out how to tackle these courses effectively.

 Can you learn Thai by yourself?